IBM-Blockchain/blockchain-vscode-extension/CONTRIBUTING.md

 2. Fork this repository (by clicking the fork button on the top right of the page).
 3. Clone the fork that you made to your local machine.
 4. `cd` into the cloned repository in terminal, and run the following three commands:
+    - `nvm use # Alternatively make sure your node version matches the .nvmrc file`
     - `npm install -g lerna # This installs lerna, which can install dependencies across multiple packages`
     - `lerna bootstrap # This installs the packages dependencies`
     - `lerna run compile`